 Residence associations are primarily replenished by election of representatives living in the residence.
 However in the case of the Residence Halls Association and HUB residence assistants, Representatives are hired to the positions by Resident Services.

 Residences Without Associations

 There are some residences that currently don't have a residence association.
-These include the Augustana Residence, Tamarack and Pinecrest House.
+These include:

+- Augustana Residence

+- Tamarack House

+- Pinecrest House